Il Paese dei Gatti

 ITERATE

-My research included a competitor analysis and customer interviews, both in-person and online using a questionnaire created with Google Forms.
-While the participants of the in-person interviews were recruited among family and coworkers, the participants of the survey were recruited on Slack among fellow UX Academy students.
+My research included a competitor analysis and interviews, both in-person and online using a questionnaire created with Google Forms.
+While the participants of the in-person interviews were recruited among family and coworkers, the participants of the online survey were recruited on Slack among fellow UX Academy students.

 The goal was to get a feeling about what competitors were doing, find out what users would need to know to consider a shelter reliable (both in general and regarding contents of a website), how they chose/would choose their cat(s), and so on.